Oculus Rift Review

 Ease of Setup

 Our final metric of the test — Ease of Setup — takes credit for the remaining 10% of the total score.
 To determine the score for each headset, we evaluated how long it took us to install the hardware and software for each product, as well as the required level of hardware for each system to function properly.
-The Rift finished out our testing process with a decent performance, earning a 5 out of 10.
-You can see how this compares to the rest of the group in the chart below.
+The Rift finished out our testing process with a decent performance.

 It wasn't too much work to get the hardware for the Rift up and running, only taking about 45 minutes when moving at a leisurely pace.
 The majority of the setup process is directed through a series of prompts, with the only slight setback being the placement of the external sensors.
 We found these to be a little finicky when it came to positioning and it took a little adjustment to get them to where they were happy.